KarloKrivohlavek/StudentCuts/README.md

   - A cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser.

-## Usage

-space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

-### Creating A Pull Request

-## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/KarloKrivohlavek/StudentCuts/blob/main/LICENSE.md) for more information.

 ## Authors